 I would like to know where you went to college and where are some good schools to become a dietitian.
 Thanking you in advance.

-You can also look at careers FAQs for dietitians at the American Dietetic Association.
+You can also look at the basic questions about dietitian careers at the Academy of Nutrition and Dietetics.

 I'm a sophomore in high school and I'm interested in pursuing a career in being a dietician or nutritionist.
-I am wondering if you can give me more information on what dieticians / nutritionists are and how much you would make a year in these professions.
+I am wondering if you can give me more information on what dietitian / nutritionist? are and how much you would make a year in these professions.
 Thanks.

 I have a niece studying clinical nutrition and is looking for a 3 week internship in May.
 Do you have a program?
 Do you know who she might contact?

 I am doing a report.
-I had to find a career that you wanted to be and I picked dietitian and I was wondering if you could send me information on dietitians.
+I had to find a career that I wanted to be and I picked dietitian.
+I was wondering if you could send me information on dietitians.
 Thank you for your time.

 I am a student at the University of Cincinnati.
 In my freshman English class I am required to do a research paper dealing with my major.
 I have to interview a dietitian and discovered you on the Internet.
 I would really appreciate it if you could answer a few of my questions.
 My dead line is coming soon, so I would really appreciate your time and if possible could you give me a response within the next day or two?
 Thank you!